marcosrachid/java8_oca_study/README.md

 Objects are elegible for Garbage Collection when they have no reference to an object from heap.

+The finalize method is called when an object is about to get garbage collected.
+That can be at any time after it has become eligible for garbage collection.

+finalize can be called zero or one time.

 Java is multi-platform, a binarycode compiled on Linux will run on Windows

 packages can or cannot be declared initially